45 innovative non-profit organisations promoting healthy and active living shortlisted for funding

 In May this year, the Coca‑Cola Thank You Fund put out a call inviting applications for funding for new projects that would promote an innovative approach to nutrition and activity.
 One of the criteria was that the project proposed would have the potential to be scaled for roll out across numerous communities.
 Each of the shortlisted entries takes a novel approach to encouraging communities to lead more balanced, healthy and active lifestyles.
 They range from Autism Assistance Dogs Ireland’s ‘Walk ‘n Wag’ initiative, where dog-owners will pledge to take a daily walk of at least thirty minutes with their dogs, to Waterford Gymnastic Club’s new fitness project promoting flexibility, strength and mental stimulation for young adults.

-The shortlist was arrived at by a panel of expert judges made up of representatives from each of the Fund’s partners: The Federation of Irish Sport, The Wheel and the Northern Ireland Council for Voluntary Action, as well as from Coca‑Cola.
+The shortlist was arrived at by a panel of expert judges made up of representatives from each of the Fund’s partners: The Federation of Irish Sport, The Wheel and the Northern Ireland Council for Voluntary Action, as well as from Coca‑Cola Ireland.
 The public vote will account for 50% of the total vote, with the judging panel awarding the remaining 50% of votes available.
 In addition to the Funds’ partners other judges include fitness expert Karl Henry, nutritionist Paula Mee and Fine Gael TD Eoghan Murphy.
 The 11 recipients of the grants will be announced in November 2013.

 Minister Ring encouraged the public to log on and vote for the entry that will have the biggest impact in helping to increase activity levels and in helping to improve nutrition within local communities.